Perioperative Nutrition

 If malnutrition is identified then nutritional support may be appropriate as this improves surgical outcomes.
 The decision when and how to deliver nutritional support, and the timing of subsequent surgery, should be decided on a case-by-case basis.

-An appropriate schedule for nutritional support should be given with the assistance and under the direction of a registered dietitian.
+An appropriate schedule for nutritional support should be developed with the assistance and under the direction of a Registered Dietitian.
 The type of nutritional support that can be offered will depend largely on the pathology present.

-As a general principle, it is always best to give enteral nutrition via the oral route wherever possible (this applies to both pre- and post-operative nutrition).
-However for many patients it may not be possible to administer sufficient calories via this route and alternative nutrition support strategies will need to be considered.
+As a general principle, enteral nutrition via the oral route should be provided wherever possible, both pre- and post-operatively.
+However, for many patients, it may not be feasible to administer sufficient calories via this route, and alternative nutritional support strategies will need to be considered.

-There is a simple hierarchy of feeding methods that should be followed and applied appropriately.
+A simple hierarchy of feeding methods exists and should be followed and applied appropriately.

 Hierarchy of Feeding

-It is important to note that whilst malnutrition should be treated, it should not be a cause for delaying surgery unnecessarily.
-For example, a patient with active Crohn’s disease who requires surgery should not have the surgery delayed in order to improve their nutritional state (as it is highly unlikely to be achievable in the presence of active disease).
+It is important to note that, whilst malnutrition should be treated, it should not be a reason to delay surgery unnecessarily.
+For example, a patient with active Crohn’s disease who requires surgery should not have the surgery delayed in order to improve their nutritional status (as it is highly unlikely to be achievable in the presence of active disease).

 Patients with Intestinal Failure